csc-training/summerschool/gpu/exercises/fundamentals/06-sycl/03-axpy/Readme.md

 ## IV.
 Memory management with Unified Shared Memory (`malloc_device()`) and `nd_range` Launching

-Starting from the [solution of the previous task](solution/axpy_usm_device_simplek.cpp) change the kernel launching to use `nd_range`, similar to task II.
+Starting from the [solution of the previous task](solution/axpy_usm_device_simplek.cpp) change the kernel launching to use `nd_range`, similar to Task II.

 ## V & VI.
 Memory management with Unified Shared Memory (`malloc_shared()`) and `simple` Launching
-The `malloc_device()` function allocates memory on the devices which is pinned to the device.
-There can be no migration to host.
-Furthermore the host can not access in any direct this data.
-In order to simplify the programmer's life SYCL provides also mechanisms (similar to `hipMallocManaged()`)  to allocate memory which can be migrated between host and device as needed.
-When a block of code running on the host is encountered the memory is migrated automatically to the host, while if a kernel is executed the data will be on the device.
-Between two subsequent kernels the data stays on the device and similarly on the host, between two operations subsequent using the data no migration occurs.
+The `malloc_device()` function allocates memory pinned to the device, inaccessible to the host directly.
+To simplify programming, SYCL provides `malloc_shared()`, which allows automatic migration of memory between host and device.

-Start from the skeleton [`axpy.cpp`](axpy.cpp) the solution of [task III](solution/axpy_usm_device_simplek.cpp) or [task IV](solution
+Start from the skeleton [`axpy.cpp`](axpy.cpp), the solution of [Task III](solution/axpy_usm_device_simplek.cpp), or [Task IV](solution
 /axpy_usm_device_simplek.cpp).
 Remove the host pointers `x(N),y(N);` and the device pointers `x_dev,y_dev`.
 Remove as all the lines code used to transfer data from host to device and from device to host.

 Declare new pointers using `malloc_shared()` such as:
 ```cpp
     int* x_shared = sycl::malloc_device<int>(N, q);
 ```
-Then initialize the `x_shared` and `y_shared` using host. **Note** the STL functions will not work.
+Then initialize the `x_shared` and `y_shared` using host.

+**Note** the STL functions will not work.

 The data is first touched on the host which means that the pointers will reside on the host memory.
 When the kernel is executed a page fault will occured and it will trigger a migration to the device allowing ot execute the kernel on the device.
 In this case the `.wait()`  is still needed to be sure that the host code wich will access the results at the end will now be executed before the kernel is completed.

 # SYCL Dependencies with AXPY
 Many application have independent parts that can be executed in any order.
-An application in which all operations are exececuted in the order of submission will always give the correct results, but it can result in an ineficient use of the resources.
-If some kernels can be executed in any order the runtime can schedule them in such a way that the devices are occupied as much as possible.
+Executing all operations sequentially guarantees correctness but can underutilize resources.

 The AXPY operation can be use as an test case to implement some basic dedendencies.
 First `X` and `Y` arrays can be initialized independentely of each other.
 Then the operation can be performed.
 Dependencies can be enforce in many ways depending on the memory model used.